HewlettPackard/networking-oneview/README.rst

 identifies that "local_link_information" exists in a given port, it check if .
 This information can be directly configured in the Neutron port or passed by Ironic port field "local_link_connection".

+Considering these restrictions, OneView Mechanism Driver is capable of:

+- Create a network in OneView for each network in Neutron to physical provider-networks configured in the driver config file

+- Add networks to Uplink Sets in OneView according to Uplink Set mappings defined to the physical provider-network in the driver config file

+    - "Ethernet" Uplink Sets are used with "vlan" typed provider networks
+    - "Untagged" Uplink Sets are used with "flat" typed provider networks
+    - Other kinds of Uplink Sets neither other types of provider networks are used

+- Manual mapping of Neutron flat networks onto specified pre-existing networks of OneView

+    - This covers migration from the flat model to the multi-tenant model

+- Create, remove and update connections in Server Profiles, implementing Neutron port binding

+    - Works only with vif_type = baremetal
+    - Expects Server Hardware UUID and boot priority in the local_link_information of the port